danschultzer/elixir-terraform-aws-ecs-example/README.md

 It's expected that you already have an Elixir app dockerized with an `entrypoint.sh` bash script.
 See [`my_project/README.md`](my_project/README.md) for details.

+The dockerfile is expected to exist in `.release/Dockerfile`.
+Adjust the dockerfile path in [my_project/.github/workflows/cd.yml](.github/worksflows/cd.yml) if it's in a different location.

 ## Go by commits

 To make it easier to understand what each part does you should follow the commit history.
 It'll go step-by-step for each feature.

+## Github Actions variables

+Github Actions will need all the variables from the terraform output set for the CD workflow to work.